FTW-Development/intro_to_web_dev/controller.markdown

     	end
  	end

-If it can properly save the coder data, then the `redirect_to` method, which redirects to any URL, redirects to that coder that was just create, which runs the show method, and of course then renders the show.html.erb.
+If it can properly save the coder data, then the `redirect_to` method, which redirects to any URL, redirects to that coder that was just created, which runs the show method, and of course then renders the show.html.erb.

 	# GET /coders/1
   	# GET /coders/1.json